-The conversion of other units of credit to PDH units is as follows:
+The conversion of units of credit set forth in Rule .1703 of this Section to PDH units is as follows:

-(1) 1 College or unit semester hour 45 PDH
+(1) 1 College or unit semester hour.
+45 PDH

-(2) 1 College or unit quarter hour 30 PDH
+(2) 1 College or unit quarter hour.
+30 PDH

-(3) 1 Continuing Education Unit 10 PDH
+(3) 1 Continuing Education Unit.
+10 PDH

-(4) 1 Contact hour of professional development in course work, seminars, or professional or technical presentations made at meetings, conventions or conferences.
+(4) 1 Contact hour of professional development in course work, seminars, or professional or technical presentations made at meetings, conventions or conferences, and for correspondence, televised, Internet, videotaped, audiotaped, and other courses or tutorials.
 Contact hours equal the actual time of instruction and shall be credited to the nearest one-third of an hour.
 1 PDH